jesse10klein/SwyftxWrapper.js/MethodReference.md

 ### Parameters for Order functions

-**primary** -> The primary currency - default is "USD"
+**primary**: The primary currency - default is "USD"

-**secondary** -> The coin you're buying or selling ("BTC", "LTC", "DOGE")
+**secondary**: The coin you're buying or selling ("BTC", "LTC", "DOGE")

-**quantity** -> the amount to trade.
+**quantity**: the amount to trade.
 Which currency it is referring to depends on what the fiat variable is set to (default is to use fiat currency)

-**trigger** -> For limit/stop limit orders.
+**trigger**: For limit/stop limit orders.
 The price at which to trigger the trade.
 This is in terms of primary/secondary

 ## Examples